The history of the Amsterdam Pipe Museum

 Research function

-A big step outside the traditional research area was the publication of the book Opium & opiumschuiven, a source book as a result of renewed study in own collection.
+A big step outside the traditional research area was the publication of the book Opium & Opiumschuiven, a source book as a result of renewed study in our own collection.
 The basis for the opium collection was laid in 1994 during a sabbatical by Don Duco in Southeast Asia.
-The addition to the museum library of dozens of books from the famous Boudewijn Büch's estate gave an extra stimulus to the sources used.
+Dozens of books from the famous Boudewijn Büch's estate were added to the museum library, giving an extra stimulus to the research.

-Archaeological research was given a significant boost by the Malta Convention, which made research and publication mandatory.
+Archaeological research was given a significant boost by the Malta Convention, which made research and publication mandatory for archaeologists.
 The number of excavations rose explosively, as did the need for specialist materials research.
-The Pijpenkabinet was presented with thousands of pipes, whereby our expertise was not limited to identifying by age and origin, but mainly lay in the well-founded interpretation of the use and social position of the pipe in the relevant time and social layer.
+The Pijpenkabinet was presented with thousands of pipes, consulted not only to identify age and origin, but more importantly for the well-founded interpretation of the use and social position of the pipe in the relevant time and social layer.

 Finally, there was the renewed and greatly expanded version of the pipe mark book entitled Marks and Ordinances of the Pipe Makers in Gouda.
 This voluminous book is the crowning glory of Duco's work, a standard work that could be realized after more than twenty years of additional research, partly by digitizing the enormous databases of makers and marks that had been collected and processed since 1969.